biicode/docs/arduino/howto/arduino-configure-settings.rst

 usb port
 ^^^^^^^^

-The USB interface where your Arduino board is connected.
-As mentioned before, this configuration varies from one operating system to another:
+Connect your Arduino board to an USB port.
+This configuration varies from one operating system to another:

 	.. container:: tabs-section